user4815162342/nw-ssb/doc/app-definition-file-format.md

 properties to the 'window' object in a node-webkit manifest, with a few additional properties.

+Note that you can also embed the app definitions in a custom-built version of nw-ssb, by putting it in an ssbapp key in the manifest.
+See the loadAppFile function in main.html for more details.

 See the files in test-apps for some examples.

 ## Properties: